How to Open a File or Folder in Windows 11 Terminal (CMD)

 In PowerShell:

-1. Open Windows Terminal in PowerShell.
+1. Open Windows Terminal in PowerShell mode.

 Open a folder in File Explorer using command in Windows Terminal